HeyHugo/browser-notification/README.md

 Small library built around browsers native [Notification-API](https://developer.mozilla.org/en-US/docs/Web/API/Notification) with some useful default behavior.
 (A particular good fit for chat/messaging -type applications)

+**browser-notification does just a few things**
+- Look for [browser support](http://caniuse.com/#feat=notifications) and ask for user permission when initialized.
+- If browser tab is already focused `notify()` will not fire a notification.
+- Clicking a notification will focus the browser tab that fired the notification.
+- For API simplicity one can always fire `notify()` since in case Notifications are not available it's just a no-op.
+- Optional `cooldown` - milliseconds before consecutive notification can be fired.
+(Disabled by default)
+- Optional `timeout` - milliseconds to wait before auto-closing notifications.
+(Disabled by default)

 ### Install
 ```
 yarn add browser-notificaiton